ibm-cloud-docs/ibm-cloud-provider-for-terraform/combine-tim-modules-ai.md

 {: #tim-create-terraform-files}
 {: step}

 The project follows a standard Terraform layout, where each file serves a single purpose.
 This structure promotes clarity, reuse, and predictable behavior.
+Refer [this](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-understand-tim-structure) for more information.

 ```sh
 .